 Even if you memorize all error codes, you’ll still need to know what to do when one makes its presence known.
 The first thing you want to do is figure out how to make the error code go away.
 This won’t fix the problem, but it’s the first step in clearing everything and getting the mini split to run efficiently again.

-To clear the error code, turn the unit off, then turn off the breaker.
+To clear the error code, turn off the unit, then the breaker.
 Fix the issue and turn the unit back on.
-If you aren’t ready to fix the problem, you can turn the unit back on anyway, after a few minutes, and see if the air conditioner error code goes away.
-If the problem is still there, the code will come back.
+If you aren’t ready to fix the problem, you can turn the unit back on anyway, after a few minutes.
+Then see if the air conditioner error code goes away.
+If the problem is still there, the code will return.

 After clearing the code, whether it’s a professional or yourself, it’s time to check for the three most common reasons for error codes to show up.
 Although there are many codes, they can all stem from one of the following reasons: